 How Is Cord Blood Used Today?

-There is often confusion over who can use cord blood stem cells in treatment — the baby they were collected from or a sibling?
-The short answer is both, but it very much depends on the condition being treated.
-And it's ultimately the treating physician's decision.
+There is often confusion over who can use your baby's cord blood.
+The short answer is both your baby or a sibling could potentially use it, but it very much depends on the condition being treated.
+Ultimately it is the treating physician's decision.

 Cord Blood Use In Transplant Medicine